alexkl1/nodemcu-simplewifisensor/README.md

 # Hardware requirenments
 - NodeMCU board (any compatible with Arduino IDE)
-- One or several DS18B20 or compatible Dallas temperature sensor
+- One or several DS18B20 or compatible Dallas temperature sensor.
+4.7 KOhm resistor between DQ and VDD lines required
 - Existing WIFI network to work with